sidhant293/Essential-Algorithms/System Design/Must Know/Twitter Snowflake (Unique Id Generator).md

 Converting ms to years= 2199023255551ms / 1000 / 365 days/24hrs/3600 sec = 69 years.
 This approach will run of 69 years.

+## Datacenter ID and Machine ID

+Datacenter IDs and machine IDs are chosen at the startup.
+These values do not change as that will lead to ID conflicts.
+Once the system is up and running these values are fixed for specific datacenters and machines.

+## Sequence Number